symfony/symfony-docs/reference/dic_tags.rst

         ;

 The ``priority`` value is optional, and defaults to 0.
-The core Symfony listeners priorities varies from -1024 to 1024, and the warmers will be executed in the order of their priority.
+The core Symfony listeners priorities vary from -1024 to 1024 and the warmers will be executed in the order of their priority.

 .. _dic-tags-kernel-event-listener: